GUIDE TO MINIMALLY INVASIVE LUMBAR MICRODISCECTOMY

-are common, safe, and effective operations.
+is a common, safe and effective operation.
 Our practice generally

 carries out three such procedures per week, and Dr. Saris and Mr.

-Casper have performed over a thousand.
+Casper have performed well over a thousand.
 Below is a description

 The most important thing to remember is that this operation has